jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ---
 ```

 If you have a collection to group all your team memebers but you do not need a detail page for each member, you can use `false` as the value of the `permalink` key.
 Eleventy will not generate detail pages.
-In most of those cases, you won't need a dedicated layour either.
+In most of those cases, you won't need a dedicated `layout` either.

 ```text
 ---